LuKC1024/hypercoercion-and-framework-wgt2020/Comments.md

 minor comments:

-☐ l.229-230:  It appears that T comes from nowhere.
+✔ l.229-230:  It appears that T comes from nowhere.
 Maybe case expressions should be annotated with their types?  v2' and v3' should be v_2' and v_3'.

-☐ l.234:  A closing parenthesis is missing after "observe(v".
+✔ l.234:  A closing parenthesis is missing after "observe(v".

 ☐ At some point, it should be noted that polarity of blame labels is not treated.

-☐ In Figure 9, metavariable p should be h?
+✔ In Figure 9, metavariable p should be h?

+_and metavariable i should be t_

-☐ l.489: "we introduction [introduce]"
+✔ l.489: "we introduction [introduce]"

-☐ l.890: "... are equivalence [equivalent]"
+✔ l.890: "... are equivalence [equivalent]"

-☐ l.984: "Lemma 4.8" -> "Corollary 4.8"
+✔ l.984: "Lemma 4.8" -> "Corollary 4.8"